 Children in grades K-12 meet up with their age group cohort twice a day for age-appropriate activities with their staffers.
 Elementary school-aged campers will have a spin at the pottery wheel, attend a pool party, or play outdoor games.
 Teens may go on a boat ride, walk to an outdoor movie at night, and attend a teen dance.
 Toddlers and preschoolers can also be dropped off for childcare for certain hours of the day, in a supervised environment with a nature-based playground area and sweet staffers who take good care of them.

-If parents want additional childcare, for example, to free them for an all-day hike or to attend a guest speaker session in the evening, they can arrange that with a staffer.
+If parents want additional childcare, for example, to free them up to join an adults-only dinner at the Vista Lodge or to attend a guest speaker session in the evening, they can arrange that with a staffer.
 Many staffers are qualified to teach swimming instruction, too, if you want to arrange for private lessons during your time at the Lair.

 Children do not have to attend their age group meet-ups.
 The bottom line is that everyone in the family can do as much (or as little!) as they like each day.